-Gina L. Loften

-Retired Chief Technology Officer for Microsoft US Trustee since 2022 Age: 56
+Gina L. Loften Retired Chief Technology Officer for Microsoft US Trustee since 2022 Age: 57

 Gina Loften was Chief Technology Officer for Microsoft US, a branch of the Microsoft Corporation, from 2019 to 2021.
 Prior to joining Microsoft, she held various positions at IBM, serving as Chief Technology Officer for North American Consulting Services.
-She serves on the boards of TTEC, Thoughtworks, Foursquare and Modernizing Medicine, as well as on the boards of the Museum of Life and Science, NC School of
+She serves on the boards of TTEC, Thoughtworks, Foursquare and Modernizing

-Science and Mathematics Foundation, North Carolina Agricultural and Technical State University Foundation, and DECODE.
+Medicine, all since 2021, and Interwell Health since 2022.
+She also serves on the Boards of NC School of Science and Mathematics Foundation, North Carolina Agricultural and Technical Foundation, and DECODE, and the Advisory Board of the North Carolina A&T School of Engineering.
 Ms. Loften earned a B.S. from North Carolina Agricultural and Technical State.
 Ms. Loften provides expertise in the areas of technology and digital transformation, mergers and acquisitions, diversity, equity and inclusion, and operations management.